Ballerina-By-Examples/markdown-converter/examples/nats-streaming-start-position/nats_streaming_start_position.md

 # Historical message replay

-This sample demonstrates leveraging the historical message replay feature of Streaming NATS.
+The `nats` streaming library provides the functionality of historical message replay.
 New subscriptions may specify a starting position in the stream of messages stored for the channel of the subscribed subject.
 Message delivery may begin at: